pyranges/pyrle/README.md

 # pyrle

-A first stab at ultrafast nucleotide-level genome arithmetic in Python using Cython.
+A first stab at ultrafast run length arithmetic in Python using Cython.
 Inspired by the Rle class in R's S4Vectors.
 Not ready for use.

-In constructed degenerate cases, the arithmetic operations are O(n^2).
+As opposed to S4Vectors, pyrle does not rotate the shortest vector, but rather extends the shorter Rle with zeroes.
+This is likely the desired behavior in almost all cases.

 ## Develop